Had this done today the pain was terrible! i have passed kidney stones and this was worse for sure!

 Patients typically experience painful urination and some blood in the urine for several days after the cystoscopy.
 In the case of patients who undergo general anesthesia, it may be necessary to stay in the hospital overnight for recovery, and a ride home will definitely be needed.
 Patients who have a local anesthetic may be able to leave shortly after the procedure is done; a ride is recommended for patients who receive anti-anxiety medications.

-With a cystoscopy, doctors can look for the causes of problems like painful urination, bladder infections, or pain in the pelvic area.
+With this procedure, doctors can look for the causes of problems like painful urination, bladder infections, or pain in the pelvic area.
 They can take samples of urine and suspicious tissue for diagnostic purposes as well.
 When a doctor recommends a cystoscopy, the patient should ask why the test is being recommended, and what he or she needs to do to prepare.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!